-In spectral moments, a spectrum is treated as if it were a histogram so that x becomes the intervals of frequency and f is the dB value at a given frequency.
-If the frequency axis is in Hz, then the units of m_1 and m_2 are Hz and Hz2 respectively, while the third and fourth moments are dimensionless.
+frequency axis is in Hz, then the units of $m_1$ and $m_2$ are Hz and Hz respectively, while the third and fourth moments are dimensionless.
 It is usual in calculating moments to exclude the DC offset (frequency at 0 Hz) and to rescale the dB values so that the minimum dB value in the spectrum is set to 0 dB.

-The first spectral moment m_1 , gives the frequency at which the spectral energy is predominantly concentrated.
-Fig. 13 shows cepstrally-smoothed spectra calculated at the burst onset in stop-initial words produced in German.
-The figure in the left panel shows how m_1 decreases across [ge:, ga:, go:], commensurate with the progressive decrease in the frequency location of the energy peak in the spectrum that shifts due to the coarticulatory influence of the backness of the following vowel.
+The first spectral moment $m_1$ , gives the frequency at which the spectral energy is predominantly concentrated.
+Figure 3.12 shows cepstrally smoothed spectra calculated at the burst onset in stop-initial words produced in German.
+The figure in the left panel shows how $m_1$ decreases across [ge:, ga:, go:], commensurate with the progressive decrease in the frequency location of the energy peak in the spectrum that shifts due to the coarticulatory influence of the backness of the following vowel.

-The second spectral moment, m_2 , or its square root, the spectral standarddeviation, is a measure of how distributed the energy is along the frequency axis.
-Thus in the right panel of Fig. 13, m_2 is higher for [ba:, da:] than for [ga:] because, as discussed above, the spectra of the former are relatively more diffuse whereas [g] spectra tend to be more compact with energy concentrated around a particular frequency.
+The second spectral moment, $m_2$ , or its square root, the spectral standard deviation, is a measure of how distributed the energy is along the frequency axis.
+Thus in the right panel of Figure 3.12, $m_2$ is higher for [ba:, da:] than for [ga:] because, as discussed above, the spectra of the former are relatively more diffuse whereas [g] spectra tend to be more compact with energy concentrated around a particular frequency.

-m_3 is a measure of asymmetry (see Fig. 2 where this parameter was applied to F2 of [i]).
-Given that spectra are always band-limited, the third spectral moment would seem to be necessarily correlated with m_1 (see for example the data in Jongman et al, 2000, Table I): that is, m_3 is positive or negative if the energy is predominantly concentrated in low and high frequency ranges respectively.
-Finally m_4 , kurtosis, is an expression of the extent to which the spectral energy is concentrated in a peak relative to the energy distribution in low and high frequencies.
-In general, m_4 is often correlated with m_2 , although this need not be so (see e.g., Wuensch, 2005 for some good examples).
+$m_3$ is a measure of asymmetry (see Figure 3.3 where this parameter was applied to F2 of [i:]).
+Given that spectra are always band-limited, the third spectral moment would seem to be necessarily correlated with $m_1$ (see for example the data in Jongman et al., 2000, table I): that is, $m_3$ is positive or negative if the energy is predominantly concentrated in low- and high-frequency ranges respectively.
+Finally $m_4$ , kurtosis, is an expression of the extent to which the spectral energy is concentrated in a peak relative to the energy distribution in low and high frequencies.
+In general, $m_4$ is often correlated with $m_2$ , although this need not be so (see, e.g., Wuensch, 2006 for some good examples).

-Fricative place has been quantified with spectral moments in a number of studies (e.g., Forrest et al., 1988; Jongman et al., 2000; McFarland et al. 1996; Nittrouer, 1995; Nittrouer et al., 1989; Tabain, 2001; Tjaden and Turner, 1997).
+Fricative place has been quantified with spectral moments in various studies (e.g., Forrest et al., 1988; Jongman et al., 2000; Tabain, 2001).
 Across these studies, two of the most important findings to emerge are:

-[s,z] have higher m1 values than [∫,ʒ].
-This is to be expected given the predictions from articulatory-to-acoustic mapping and various studies (Hughes & Halle, 1956; Jassem, 1965; Strevens, 1960) showing that the centre frequency of the noise is higher for the former.
+- [s, z] have higher m1 values than [∫, ʒ].
+This is to be expected given the predictions from articulatory-to-acoustic mapping that the center frequency of the noise is higher for the former.
 When listeners label tokens from a synthetic /s-∫/ continuum, there is a greater probability that the same token is identified as /s/ before rounded compared with unrounded vowels (Mann & Repp, 1980).
-This comes about firstly because a lowered m1 is a cue both for /ʃ/ and the result of anticipatory lip-rounding caused by rounded vowels; secondly, because listeners compensate for the effects of coarticulation, i.e., they factor out the proportion of m1-lowering that is attributable to the effects of lip-rounding and so bias their responses towards $/\int$ when tokens are presented before rounded vowels.

-the second spectral moment tends to be higher for non-sibilants than sibilants which is again predictable given their greater spectral diffuseness (e.g., Shadle & Mair, 1996).
+This comes about firstly because a lowered m1 is a cue both for /∫/ and the result of anticipatory lip-rounding caused by rounded vowels; secondly, because listeners compensate for the effects of coarticulation, i.e., they factor out the proportion of m1 lowering that is attributable to the effects of lip-rounding and so bias their responses towards /s/ when tokens are presented before rounded vowels. - The second spectral moment tends to be higher for nonsibilants than sibilants, which is again predictable given their greater spectral diffuseness (e.g., Shadle & Mair, 1996).